csfeeser/ansible_essentials/jpmc_finalchallenge.md

 `ansible-galaxy collection install awesomestudent-myfirstcollection-1.0.0.tar.gz`

 Congrats!
-You've built a role, added it to a collection, and then INSTALLED that collection; it's now able to be used on this controlled and shared with others! :)
+You've built a role, added it to a collection, and then INSTALLED that collection; it's now able to be used on this controller and shared with others! :)